Jenny Grant Rankin, Ph.D.

 Dr. Rankin is a Mensan with 2 doctorates (a PhD in Education and an L.H.D.) who has been honored by the White House for her work.
 She is a former Fulbright Specialist for the U.S. Department of State who has authored 14 books, writes an online column for Psychology Today, and lectured/taught at institutions like the University of Cambridge, the University of Oxford, and Columbia University.
 She keynotes large conferences and is always happy to share input and soundbites for journalists' projects related to research dissemination, knowledge sharing, data, motivated reasoning, and education.
 Press/media can email Dr. Rankin by clicking the button above.

-Dr. Rankin’s many media appearances include ABC News, British Broadcasting Corporation (BBC), Business Insider, CBS News, CNN, CTV News, Fox News, GB News: Britain’s News Channel; Good Housekeeping, HuffPost (Huffington Post), The Los Angeles Times, MSN, National Public Radio (NPR), NBC News, Newsweek, The New York Times, Nonfiction Authors Association (NFAA), O: The Oprah Magazine, The Orange County Register, Reader’s Digest, The San Diego Union Tribune, The Seattle Times, The Sun, Sunday Star-Times, Telemundo News, U.S. News & World Report, The Wall Street Journal, The Washington Post, congressional testimonies to inform legislation, her own writing for publications like Psychology Today (for which she writes a column), award appearances at the United States White House and other venues, her keynote and TED appearances, her book signings, and many others.
+Dr. Rankin’s many media appearances include ABC News, British Broadcasting Corporation (BBC), Business Insider, CBS News, CNN, CTV News, Forbes Magazine, Fox News, Good Housekeeping, HuffPost (Huffington Post), The Los Angeles Times, MSN, National Public Radio (NPR), NBC News, Newsweek, The New York Times, Nonfiction Authors Association (NFAA), O: The Oprah Magazine, The Orange County Register, Reader’s Digest, The San Diego Union Tribune, The Seattle Times, The Sun, Sunday Star-Times, Telemundo News, U.S. News & World Report, The Wall Street Journal, and The Washington Post, congressional testimonies to inform legislation, her own writing for publications like Psychology Today (for which she writes a column), award appearances at the United States White House and other venues, her keynote and TED appearances, her book signings, and many others.

 This press kit (located at www.JennyRankin.com/press) contains the author’s: